janasoham/janasoham.github.io/_talks/neurips-Markov.md

 ---

-I will be presenting my paper on [Optimal prediction of Markov chains with and without spectral gaps](https://janasoham.github.io/publication/markov_prediction1) at NeurIPS 2021.
-The poster session is scheduled for December 08, Wednesday, 01:30 PM -- 03:00 PM (EST).
+I presented my paper on [Optimal prediction of Markov chains with and without spectral gaps](https://janasoham.github.io/publication/markov_prediction1) at NeurIPS 2021.
+Here is a link to the [poster](https://janasoham.github.io/files/NeurIPS_poster.png).